LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ## `AsyncSubject<T>`

 `AsyncSubject<T>` provides all observers with the final value it receives.
 Since it can't know which is the final value until `OnCompleted` is called, it will not invoke any methods on any of its subscribers until either its `OnCompleted` or `OnError` method is called.
 (If `OnError` is called, it just forwards that to all current and future subscribers.)
+You will often use this subject indirectly, because it is the basis of [Rx's integration with the `await` keyword](13_LeavingIObservable.md#integration-with-async-and-await).
+(When you `await` an observable sequence, the `await` returns the final value emitted by the source.)

 If no calls were made to `OnNext` before `OnCompleted` then there was no final value, so it will just complete any observers without providing a value.